Back

 If you collect enough information from your MVP launch and analyze it properly, it will help you make the product better.
 For example, you might see which core features are used by your target audience the most, and which are overlooked.

-Using this information, you can choose to shift the focus of your marketing campaign to target the overlooked features, or you can remove the unnecessary features and focus on the ones that are used the most.
+Using this information, you can shift the focus of your marketing campaign to target the overlooked features, or you can remove the unnecessary features and focus on the ones that are used the most.
 No matter what you choose, your project will win from it, as will your users.

-5. Receive the early feedback
+5. Receive early feedback

 Advantages an MVP provides